 We introduce Model Augmented Fine-tuning (Mafin) — a novel approach for fine-tuning a black-box embedding model by augmenting it with a trainable embedding model.

 We examine the inherent limitations of OCR from an information-theoretic perspective and show why a direct, vision-based approach with PageIndex is more effective.
+Because flattening a 2D page into a 1D text sequence is inherently lossy, PageIndex acts as a vectorless retrieval layer that selects the relevant pages of a long document, which a VLM then reads directly as images.

 We built what Andrej Karpathy described, and solved the hard part.
 OpenKB is an open-source CLI that compiles raw documents into a structured, interlinked wiki, powered by PageIndex for long PDFs.